 You must update your issues with:

-- Questions or clarifications (tell people if your stuck or unsure of how to proceed)
+* Questions or clarifications (tell people if you are stuck or unsure of how to proceed)

-status::discussion lable, any discussion issue older than a few weeks should be either moved to documentation or closed if no useful content has been generated.
+status::discussion label, any discussion issue older than a few weeks should be either moved to documentation or closed if no useful content has been generated.